-It's easy to forget, though, that when High Definition Multimedia Interface (or HDMI) first arrived on the scene, it similarly shook up the AV industry.
-Everyone rejoiced at no longer having to use bulky SCART connectors, or those confusing component video cables, ever again.
-Instead HDMI offered high definition video with a connector that was just a little bigger than a standard USB plug.
+When High Definition Multimedia Interface (or HDMI) first arrived, it shook up the AV industry in a similar way.
+Everyone rejoiced at no longer having to use bulky SCART connectors, or confusing component video cables.
+Instead, HDMI offered high definition video with a connector that was only a little bigger than a standard USB.

-The headline feature here is support for 8K content at 60fps, but there are also a number of minor features that add up to a much more capable standard such as support for Variable Refresh Rate (VRR), Dynamic HDR, and Quick Media Switching, which should make it faster than ever to change between the devices attached to your television.
+The headline feature for HDMI 2.1 is support for 8K content at 60fps.
+However, there are many smaller features that add up to a much more capable standard, including support for Variable Refresh Rate (VRR), Dynamic HDR, and Quick Media Switching, which should make it faster than ever to change between the devices attached to your television.

 - What is VRR?
 Variable refresh rate explained

 HDMI 2.1 might have the biggest impact on the world of gaming.
 Especially if you have a next-gen games console, like the PS5 or Xbox Series X. Both of these new consoles must have a TV that supports HDMI 2.1 to work properly.

 That's because HDMI 2.1 covers a number of technologies, including capability for 4K gaming at 120Hz, or 8K gaming at 60Hz – both of which are visually impressive if you have the hardware and cables to support them.

 8K gaming is a while off still, but HDMI 2.1 means you soon won't have to choose between 4K resolution and high refresh rates, being able to experience both together.